By saving the peace of a few, almost all of us have at one time or another killed a plant or two, let's face it.

 The only drawback is that having a small cluster of pots takes up a lot of space on the kitchen counter, and can also attract insects.

-Leaving herbs outside the window is not a viable option - they will not survive extreme weather conditions, and perhaps the birds will get there before you.
+Leaving herbs outside the window is not a viable option - they won't survive extreme weather conditions, and maybe the birds will get there before you.
 How to do?

 This small herb garden is designed to get the most out of the seedlings by minimizing all collateral problems, including those of space.